-- Step 1 Fill in the amounts for each of your Current Assets and calculate your Total Current Assets.
+Step 1 Fill in the amounts for each of the Current Assets and calculate Total Current Assets.

 If you are an existing business, use historical information as of the end of your last fiscal year.
-If you are starting a new business, use the numbers that apply as of your startup date. - Step 2 Fill in the amounts for each of your Fixed Assets (Land, Buildings, Equipment, and Other), less accumulated depreciation, and calculate your Total Fixed Assets. - Step 3 Calculate your Total Assets (Total Current Assets + Total Fixed Assets). - Step 4 Fill in the amounts for each current and long-term liability, and calculate the required totals. - Step 5 Calculate Owner's Equity (Total Assets Total Liabilities). - Step 6 Check your math.
-Total Liabilities + Owner's Equity must equal Total Assets.
+If you are starting a new business, use numbers as of the startup date of your business.

+- Step 2 Fill in the amounts for each of the Fixed Assets-Land, Buildings, Equipment, and Other less accumulated depreciation, and calculate Total Fixed Assets. - Step 3 Calculate Total Assets (Total Current Assets + Total Fixed Assets). - Step 4 Fill in the amounts for each liability, and calculate the required totals. - Step 5 Calculate Owner's Equity (Total Assets Total Liabilities).

+Step 6 Fill in the amount of Total Liabilities + Owner's Equity.
+This amount must equal the amount for Total Assets.